owans/rif-wallet-starter-kit/README.md

 ![RIF Wallet Banner](./src/rifwallet_custom%20(1).gif)

-The RIF Wallet Starter Kit contains a setup script for installation of some of the tools and dependencies needed to set up and run the RIF Wallet Services locally.
+The RIF Wallet Starter Kit contains a setup script for installation of some of the tools and dependencies needed to set up and run the RIF Wallet App and RIF Wallet Services locally.
 This README contains a guide on how to run the setup scripts.

 ## Table of Contents